-2.)
-It must be your art, or literature.
+1.)
+It must be your art or literature.

-4.)
+3.)
 You must be a member of the group to contribute/submit art.
 Please send a request and we'll get back to you asap.
 If I can see evidence that you are a Christian in either your art or profile, you will be accepted.
+Every denomination (Lutheran, Catholic, Pentecostal, Baptist, Methodist, etc.) is welcome.
+We may have our differences, but I think that if you believe that Jesus is the son of God and trust in Him for salvation, you are a part of God's family.

 6) Please do your best to contribute to the correct folder(s).
 If you do not see one that best describes what you've created, please contact us and we'll create a new folder.
 I may rearrange things as I see fit.